 To truly power a data-driven business, removing these silos is paramount, so as not to limit the potential analysis your organization can carry out.
 Businesses that understand and adopt this approach will benefit from much better data management when it comes to the ‘3 Vs.’

-They’ll be better able to cope with the massive amounts (volume) of data a data-driven business will introduce; be better equipped to process this data accurately and quickly in order to keep time to markets low; and be able to effectively manage data from a growing number of different sources (variety).
+They’ll be better able to cope with the massive volumes of data a data-driven business will introduce; be better equipped to handle increased velocity of data, processing data accurately and quickly in order to keep time to markets low; and be able to effectively manage data from a growing variety of different sources.

 In essence, enabling collaboration between enterprise architecture, data architecture and business process architecture helps an organization manage “any data, anywhere” – or Any2.
 This all-encompassing view provides the potential for deeper data analysis.